-If you love listening to music then this will also be beneficial.
-In the future, creativity is going to be one of the most important and indemand skills at work (World Economic Forum).
-When business leaders across the world were surveyed, they voted creativity as the most important workplace skill to help their businesses survive and grow.

-This means that the study of creative subjects, like Music, is becoming even more important and relevant to young people to give you the chance to succeed - whatever your ambitions.
-At the same time, you will find many opportunities to develop and improve your personal wellbeing both independently and as part of a wider community.
-Music can get you to many different places in the world and into many different careers due to the flexibility, organisation and dedication developed as a musician.
+In the future, creativity is going to be one of the most important and in-demand skills at work (World Economic Forum).
+This means that the study of creative subjects, like Music, is becoming even more important and relevant to young people to give them the chance to succeed.
+Whatever your ambitions, the study of Music can get you to many different places in the world and into many different careers due to the flexibility, organisation and dedication developed as a musician.